Using AI to design landing pages

 The following is the source code for a landing page.
 This landing page is for another product.
 I want you to use this same syntax to build out the landing page for my product…

-The approach can be as simple as customizing the existing layout bit by bit.
+The approach can be as simple as customizing the existing content bit by bit.
 Many landing pages in docs-as-code system format the code in a YAML file that scripts iterate through to produce an HTML output.
 This hides the technical complexity — you just have to study the YAML syntax rules, not write HTML and CSS code.

 If you don’t have any good landing pages in your developer portal, look at company documentation you admire and take inspiration from landing pages you like.
 Most landing pages involve multi-column layouts, alternating sections with different background colors, hero banners, card layouts, graphics-heavy layouts, and more.
 Google, Microsoft, Amazon, and other big tech companies have some good landing pages.
 Here are a few links for examples: